joshmulongo/alu-zero_day/git/README.md

-This a README.md file for git repo
+ALU Zero Day

+This is the README.me file for the ALU Zero day directory.
+The assumption here is that this is my first day, and hence an intro to Version control.